rackerlabs/technical-blog/_posts/2018-10-30-sap-security.md

    filter and specify the information that you want to audit.

 2. Configure the directory and file name that you want to use for the Security Audit Log.
-Use Maintain Profile Parameter (transaction RZ11) and the following parameters:
+Use the maintain profile parameter (transaction RZ11) and the following parameters:

     **DIR\_AUDIT**: The directory where you want to save the security